jasmingaspar251-netizen/LodgingManagementSystem/README.md

-# Lodging Management System
+# Graycious Inn Management System

 **OVERVIEW OF THE PROJECT  AND ITS PURPOSE**

-The Lodging Management System is a console-based application written in the C programming language that simulates the daily operations of a lodging or hotel business.
+The Graycious Inn Management System is a console-based application written in the C programming language that simulates the daily operations of a lodging or hotel business.
 Its main purpose is to help manage rooms, guest reservations, occupancy status, and waiting guests in an organized and efficient way.

 The system allows users to: